Zorba-the-buddhah/Zorba-The-Buddhah.github.io/indicators/chandelier-exit.md

 ## Description

-The Chandelier Exit is a powerful volatility-based indicator designed to set a trailing stop-loss that adapts to market conditions.
-It helps traders protect profits and manage risk by providing dynamic exit points that adjust based on market volatility.
+The Chandelier Exit is a robust, volatility-based indicator designed to set a trailing stop-loss that adapts to changing market conditions.
+It assists traders in protecting profits and managing risk by providing dynamic exit points that respond to market volatility.

 ## Key Features

 - **Volatility-Based Trailing Stop-Loss**: Adjusts dynamically to market conditions.
 - **Separate Long and Short Exit Levels**: Provides distinct levels for managing long and short trades.
-- **ATR-Driven Volatility Measurement**: Uses the Average True Range (ATR) to account for market volatility.
+- **ATR-Driven Volatility Measurement**: Utilizes the Average True Range (ATR) to account for market volatility.
-- **Customizable Parameters**: Fine-tune the indicator settings to suit your trading strategy.
+- **Customizable Parameters**: Fine-tune the indicator settings to align with your trading strategy.

 ## How it Works